maximthomas/gortas/README.md

 ### Authentication Chain

 Authentication modules organized in authentication chains.
-An authentication chain is the sequence of authentication modules to organize complex authentication process.
+Every authentication chain is the sequence of authentication modules to orchestrate complex authentication process.
 For example, we have two modules: Login module - prompts a user to provide login and password and OTP module - sends SMS with a one-time password to the user.

 When a user tries to authenticate he will be prompted to enter login and password.
 If the credentials are correct authentication service sends OTP via SMS and prompts the user to enter the one-time password as a second authentication factor.
-On the other hand, we can organize kerberos and login and password in the same chain.
+On the other hand, we can line up kerberos and login and password in the same chain.
-So if the user was not authenticated via Kerberos he will be prompted to enter his credentials manually.
+So if a user was not authenticated via Kerberos they will be prompted to enter his credentials manually.

 ## Configuration Reference